 What Spanberger Vetoed

-Spanberger vetoed bills that would have established a retail marijuana market, created a prescription drug affordability board, and blocked transfers to Red Onion state prison.
+Spanberger vetoed bills that would have established a retail marijuana market and created a prescription drug affordability board.
 The session ended without a budget deal after a dispute over data center tax breaks.

 Why This Matters Nationally

 Virginia is a proof point.
-A southern state with a Democratic trifecta passed an assault weapons ban, put abortion rights on the ballot, reformed marijuana sentencing, and protected immigrant workers — all in one session.
+A southern state with a Democratic trifecta passed an assault weapons ban and put abortion rights on the ballot, all in one session.
 Every state considering similar legislation can point to Virginia.

 The November abortion amendment is particularly significant.
 Since Dobbs, voters have protected abortion rights on the ballot in every state where it has been put to a vote.
 Virginia would be the first southern state to do so.